pauljacob/DSCapstone1/README.md

 In comparing our MAE to that of the sportsbooks, we achieved an MAE of 9.7 while that of the book was 9.3.
 Knowing that we did not beat the sportsbook model metric MAE, we were forced to ask how useful is a seemingly inferior model?

 To answer this, we decided to make a simple betting policy that attempted to give a good ROI while minimizing risk.
-One of the features we created for this task is the confidence interval for predicted spread.
+One of the features we created for this task is the confidence interval for predicted score difference.
 This was done by taking the bootstrap n=8 mean of Random Forest decision tree predictions.
-Below is an example spread distribution for an NBA game.
+Below is an example score difference distribution for an NBA game.

 ![](./readme_files/bootstrap_n8_decision_tree_spread_prediction_density_plot_v2.png)

-In addition to the spread confidence interval, we created sportsbook betting features  price break even and the absolute value of spread.
+In addition to the score difference confidence interval, we created sportsbook betting features price break even and the absolute value of spread.